nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 * If you are asked to login, please login with Okta.
 Then select I’m a Nuxeo Customer</br>
 * Answering Proceed will deploy the application to the UAT environment.
 Answering Abort will only deploy the application to the Dev environment.

-### Edit to the Nuxeo Configuration

-If you want to make changes to the application configuration from the ​`nuxeo.conf` file, for instance to set ​`org.nuxeo.dev` property to `true`.

-Go to ​Resources > Config Maps and select the target environment configuration.

-You will be able to edit the `nuxeo.conf` file, and it will be deployed next time the pipeline is run or the pod can be deleted: Applications > Pods > devORuatpod > Actions > delete, so a new pod is deployed with the config changes.

 ## Release the Application